VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter01.md

 In general, animations fall into two types: Frame animations and properties animation.
-Frame animation refers to playing a series of disparate images prepared in advance to achieve an animation effect, such as Gif,Image and so on; and attribute animation is achieved by continuously changing the various properties of the displayed object (such as size, position, angle, transparency, etc.) to achieve animation effects.
+Frame animation refers to playing a series of disparate images prepared in advance to achieve an animation effect, such as GIF, image and so on;
+and attribute animation is achieved by continuously changing the various properties of the displayed object (such as size, position, angle, transparency, etc.) to achieve animation effects.
 This animation also has the concept of frame, but each frame is through real-time calculate and change the object's property value to generate an animation.

-mGEff

 It is the property animation that is supported: the user can obtain the changed property value at each frame when the animation is performed by